-• The judgements in Adams v Options SIPP 2020 [EWHC] 1229 (Ch) and the Court of Appeal in Adams v Options UK Personal Pensions LLP [2021] EWCA Civ 474 were relevant considerations.
-And they didn't mean the Principles shouldn't be taken into account in deciding this case, and there were differences between Mr W's complaint and the issues pleaded in the Adams cases.

-It would be fair and reasonable to require Options to pay Mr W £500 for the distress and inconvenience caused by Options' failings because Mr W would have been worried about having lost valuable defined pension benefits due to a transfer which had caused him significant financial loss, and because Options hadn't done anything to mitigate the loss for Mr W.
+- The judgements by the High Court in Adams v Options SIPP 2020 [EWHC] 1229 (Ch) and the Court of Appeal in Adams v Options UK Personal Pensions LLP [2021] EWCA Civ 474 were relevant considerations.
+They didn't mean that the regulator's Principles for Businesses shouldn't be taken into account in deciding this case.
+And the issues in Mr B's complaint were different from the issues pleaded in the Adams cases. - Taking into account the Adams court cases, it's fair and reasonable to ask Options to compensate Mr B. - It would be fair and reasonable to require Options to pay Mr B £500 for the distress and inconvenience caused by Options' failings because Mr B would have been worried about having lost valuable defined pension benefits due to a transfer which had caused him significant financial loss, and because Options hadn't done anything to mitigate the loss for Mr B.

-Neither Mr W nor Options responded to the Investigator's supplementary view.
+Neither Mr B nor Options commented on the Investigator's supplementary view.

-Because no agreement could be reached, Mr W's complaint was passed to me to review afresh and make a decision.
+Because no agreement could be reached, Mr B's complaint was passed to me to review afresh and make a decision.